stoneface86/trackerboy/CONTRIBUTING.md

 circumstances such as:
  1. bitwise operations / modulo arithmetic
- 2. `size_t` for array indexing / or use with std library
+ 2. `size_t` for array indexing / or use with std library (except when possible to use int, see below)
  3. data serialization, or where the format of a struct is fixed
- 4. memory optimization
+ 4. memory conservation

 `unsigned` should not be used for nonnegative integers, always use `int`.
 Always default to using `int` unless you have a good reason otherwise.

 When indexing an array, prefer to use `int` unless you need the full range of `size_t`.
-The sizes of all arrays/vectors used in this project are well within the limits of `int`, so there should be rarely any need to use `size_t`
+The sizes of all arrays/vectors used in this project are well within the limits of `int`, so there should be rarely any need to use `size_t`.

-When using unsigned or fixed-width, specify in the comments the reason why.
-A simple `// [1]` will suffice, where the number in the brackets refers to one of the reasons listed here.
+Note: there is still a lot of code in this repo that doesn't follow this rule, as it is slowly being refactored.
+All new code however, should follow this rule.

 ### Documentation